aleksat90/catia_parameters_change/README.md

-# Catia automatisation testing script
+# Catia automation testing script

 This script in simplified way updates Catia 3D model to the desired value automaticly.